When Is the Best Time

 Location and Tips

 Spotting the orca rubbing behaviour or seeing whales offshore is a memorable experience.
-You could see humpback whales swimming close to the shoreline and listen to breathing orcas enjoying the pebbled beach.
+You may see humpback whales swimming close to the shoreline and listen to breathing orcas enjoying the pebbled beach.

 - Northern Resident Orcas can be found from Alaska to the coast of BC (British Columbia).
 They are salmon specialists, and chinook salmon make up the majority of their diet year-round.
 These whales rely on echolocation to find their prey.
 They follow the annual salmon migration and are the only orca community that rubs on the British Columbia coast.